 ITEP & SRTS Grant Resources

-See below for resources related to IDOT’s Illinois Transportation Enhancement Program (ITEP) and Safe Routes to School (SRTS) funding opportunities.
+See below for resources related to IDOT’s Illinois Transportation Enhancement Program (ITEP) funding opportunity.

 2022 Illinois Transportation Enhancement Program (ITEP)